vaibruce/I2C_Communication_using_Arduino/README.md

 ## Applications

-This code can be adapted for a range of projects, such as:
+These codes can be adapted for a range of projects, such as:
 - **Multi-Zone Lighting Control**: Control lighting in different zones from a central Arduino.
 - **Environmental Monitoring**: Collect temperature, humidity, or other sensor data from multiple locations.
 - **Home Automation**: Control appliances or devices in multiple rooms through a master controller.
 - **Distributed Robotics**: Use multiple Arduinos to control different parts of a robotic system.
 - **Irrigation System**: Manage watering schedules in different zones of a garden or farm.

+  ## Code Descriptions

+- **I2C_Broadcast**: This code enables the master Arduino to send a message to all connected slave Arduinos simultaneously, allowing for system-wide commands, such as activating all devices or triggering a system reset.

+- **I2C_Selective_Transmission**: This code allows the master Arduino to send commands only to specified slave Arduinos.
+Using selective addressing, the master targets individual or specific slaves based on user input, making it ideal for systems requiring zone-specific control or data collection.

 ## Getting Started